MAYA MOORE INTERVIEW

 GENO AURIEMMA INTERVIEW

-HARTFORD, Conn. -- Maya Moore scored 22 points and Kelly Faris added 19 to lead top-ranked Connecticut to a 75-51 win over Rutgers on Monday night in the semifinals of the BIG EAST Championship presented by American Eagle Outfitters.
+HARTFORD, Conn. -- Stefanie Dolson scored a career-high 24 points to lead top-ranked Connecticut to a 59-43 win over No. 17 Georgetown on Sunday in the quarterfinals of the BIG EAST Championship presented by American Eagle Outfitters.

-The Huskies will play either second-seeded DePaul or third seed Notre Dame in the championship game Tuesday night.
 UConn is trying to win its fourth straight Big East tournament championship and 17th overall.
-It was the Huskies' 80th consecutive victory at home and 68th straight conference win.
+It was the Huskies' 79th consecutive victory at home and 67th straight conference win.